 - Diploma in the Repair, Restoration and Conservation of Clocks/Watches (Level 5)

 For further information please download the Examinations Guide.

 There is an element of progression in the levels, however, you are free to pursue as many as three levels at any given moment.
-If you want to pursue more than one level, you pay a registration fee of £45.00 for each level.
 You do not have to complete Level 3 before you start Level 4 and/or 5.
 For example, if you have the required knowledge and skills, you may omit Level 3 and start with Level 4.

 There are five different types of units, depending on the manner in which they are assessed:

 - Written paper (including Technical Drawing);

 - Completing a record of repairs; and